curiousTauseef/shorewall/README.md

 Patches to address any of these items would be gratefully accepted.

 * Includes a hardcoded, non-configurable versions of the `shorewall.conf` file.
-* Searches retrieve far more information (entire nodes) than is actually needed.
-* Support for non-CentOS targets should be both worthwhile and straightforward.
 * Not all of shorewall's configuration is mapped.
 * No thought has been given to IPv6 support.